DrHazemAli/image-studio/CONTRIBUTING.md

 ## 📄 License

-By contributing to Azure Image Studio, you agree that your contributions will be licensed under the MIT License.
+By contributing to Image Studio, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to Azure Image Studio!
+Thank you for contributing to Image Studio!
 Your efforts help make this project better for everyone. 🎉